 While mowing the little lawn that was still left, I was hot and sweaty and mosquitoes were bugging me.
 I could not help but think how much work lawn mowing actually is.
 Thankfully, we turned our yard into a garden, and replaced all our lawn with food production.
 It was work too, but seriously not more than mowing is, and it is bringing us an abundance of home grown food.
 At Northern Homestead we grow food, not lawn.

-Here are 7 simple steps of how we replaced our lawn with food production using a combination of the Back to Eden and Lasagna no till gardening methods.
-The lasagna garden beds are still performing better than the garden where we did not use straw nor compost.
+Here are 7 simple steps of how we replaced our lawn with food production using a sheet mulch no till gardening methods.
 It is well worth the little extra work to have great soil down the road.

 1. Till the new garden area